 - Your right of access to trade unions - If you are a member of a trade union you have a right to access and make use of the services offered by your union, such as advice (including legal advice), support and assistance, at an appropriate time, regardless of whether your trade union is recognised by your employer.

 - NHS Staff Survey - Your new employer will undertake the annual NHS staff survey and you may be invited to take part.
 A summary of the survey results and actions in response to the results should be available to staff locally and your organisation’s results will be published nationally.

 - Openness - Your new employer will commit to achieving a climate of openness where you feel able to raise concerns, in a reasonable and responsible manner, on any aspect of service delivery without fear of recrimination.
-Your new employer should have an appropriate whistleblowing procedure in place.
-The NHS Standard Contract requires every provider of NHS funded healthcare services to have at least one freedom to speak Up guardian with whom staff can raise concerns, if they feel these have not been addressed through the trust's reporting mechanisms.
-See the Care Quality Commission's website for the freedom to speak up guardians directory for NHS trusts and foundation trusts.
+Your new employer should have an appropriate speaking up procedure in place.
+The NHS Standard Contract requires every provider of NHS funded healthcare services to have at least one freedom to speak up guardian with whom staff can raise concerns, if they feel these have not been addressed through the trust's reporting mechanisms.
+See the National Guardian website to find your freedom to speak up guardian.

 Education and training

 Education and training opportunities such as on the job training, in house courses, external courses, National Vocational Qualifications, higher level courses, secondment opportunities etc usually come from staff appraisals, personal development plans and/or regulatory requirements.

 All providers of NHS funded services are expected to provide adequate training and development of their staff to ensure that staff are up to date with their skills so that they are safe to carry out their day-to-day practice.
 Such requirements reinforce wider duties for providers to have regard to the NHS Constitution pledge, 'To provide all staff with personal development, access to appropriate education and training for their jobs and line management support to enable them to fulfil their potential.'